imsalione/imsalione/README.md

 - SQL and Database Management
 - Python Programming
 - Excel and Data Manipulation
-- Using artificial intelligence (chat-gpt etc.) tools to learn and solve problems
+- Using artificial intelligence tools to learn and solve problems (Chat-GPT, Snyk, AlphaCode etc.)

 ## Let's Connect!